Seja-menath-dev/Seja-menath-dev/README.md

 # About Me

 👋 Greetings!
 I'm Seja Menath de Silva, a dynamic ML and software engineer hailing from the beautiful island of Sri Lanka.
-Currently, I reside in Colombo, the vibrant capital city, where I'm deeply engaged in crafting cutting-edge solutions at Meta Colombo.
+Currently, I reside in Colombo, the vibrant capital city, where I'm deeply engaged in crafting cutting-edge solutions at Pettah AI

 ## Background